-The Cashback Checking account product is one of the biggest differentiators.
+The Cashback Debit account product is one of the biggest differentiators.
 You do not see debit rewards very often and 1% cash back on up to $3,000 in purchases each month is very generous.
-There's a type of checking account, known as a reward checking account, that will only give you a high interest rate if you use your debit card 10-15 times a month!
+There's a type of checking account, known as a reward checking account, that will only give you a high-interest rate if you use your debit card 10-15 times a month!

 If you already have an online bank that you like, Discover Bank isn't significantly better (the rewards checking is nice but 1% of the maximum $3,000 is only $30, not worth switching).
 If you can take advantage of the new account bonus money, go for it.
 No one turns their nose up at $150-200!
 Discover Bank has no minimum balance or maintenance fees so it won't cost you anything – plus you still get a high-interest rate on the account so you don't lose out there.

 Lastly, if awards are important to you, they have a 5 Star Rating Safe & Sound from Bankrate and a 5 Star Rating from Nerdwallet.